nuclearkittens/tiralabra-jpeg/documentation/weekly-reports/week-3.md

 ## Questions, problems, and such
 Is it enough to convert only RGB to YCbCr, or do I need to figure out how to convert true grayscale images too?
 I mean, it would be interesting to see the difference in compression between the two.

 As for the demo on exam week(?), any possibilities to participate remotely?
-If not, would be good to get at least the date asap, as I live abroad and need to book flights if I gotta be in Helsinki...
+If not, would be good to get at least the date asap, as I live abroad and need to book flights.

 ## What next?